codatio/codat-docs/docs/enterprise/tech-implementation/consent/considerations.md

 #### **GDPR**

-Codat acts as the Processor of TD Banks client data, whilst the Bank remains the controller.
-This relationship allows the Bank to maintain full control over the client’s data, including when deciding when to delete it.
-There are links to the Bank’s Security & Data Privacy Policy within this consent journey.
+Codat acts as the Processor of your client data, whilst the you remains the controller.
+This relationship allows the you to maintain full control over the client’s data, including when deciding when to delete it.
+There are links to the your Security & Data Privacy Policy within this consent journey.